LappalainenLab/edityper/README.md

 ## Dependencies

-CRISPRonto is compatible with Python 2.7+ and 3.3+; it also depends on the following Python modules:
+EdiTyper is compatible with Python 2.7+ and 3.3+; it also depends on the following Python modules:
  - [Cython](http://cython.org/)
  - [matplotlib](http://matplotlib.org/)
  - [NumPy](http://www.numpy.org/)